torbsd/torbsd.github.io/blog.md

 OS Diversity and Beyond by gman999

 TDP is focused on operating system diversification for Tor.
 But the need for diversity is more than just operating systems.
-A quick browse at [one of the Tor Status sites](https://torstatus.rueckgr.at), or more specifically the [Network Statistics Graphs](https://torstatus.rueckgr.at/network_detail.php) the lack of geographical diversity is disturbing.
+A quick browse at [one of the Tor Status sites](https://torstatus.rueckgr.at), or more specifically the [Network Statistics Graphs](https://torstatus.rueckgr.at/network_detail.php), the lack of geographical diversity is disturbing.

-Parsing the list of Tor relays, there are a number of ISO 8166-1 two-digit country codes [that have no relay](tor-less-ccs.txt).
-Spreading the Tor network out to those countries should become an obligation for everyone.
+Parsing the list of Tor relays, there are a number of ISO 8166-1 two-digit country codes [that have no relays](tor-less-ccs.txt).
+Spreading the Tor network out to those countries should be a primary concern, regardless of operating system.

 * Antigua & Barbuda (AG), that hub of online gaming, has no relays?